wo3kie/cxxDojo/README.md

 **52. integration.cpp**
 Implement a set of functions to calculate numerical integration for a function _f(x)_ in range _(a,b)_.

 **53. lu.cpp**
 Implement a function to make a LU decomposition of a matrix.

+**54. ode.euler.cpp**
+Implement a function to solve a first order ordinary differential equation numerically with Euler's method.